Unlike most high schools, grades are not mailed to home addresses or given out in class.

-Transcripts To get their unofficial transcripts, students log into CabriniOne at one.cabrini.edu, click the "Students" tab on the top menu bar, "Student Records," and then "Academic Transcript."
+To get final course grades, students log into CabriniOne at one.cabrini.edu, select “Students,” “Student Records,” and then “Final Grades.”

 Quality Point Average (QPA) Students' quality point average (QPA) is the same as a GPA.
 The QPA is calculated by dividing the total number of credit hours attempted in classes with A-F letter grades into the total number of quality points earned.